-SPF is paramount to preventing sun damage and accelerated ageing!
-Damage caused by UV exposure is responsible for up to 80% of skin ageing (including lines, wrinkles, dark spots and hyperpigmentation).
+SPF is paramount to preventing sun damage and accelerated ageing.
+Damage caused by UV exposure is responsible for up to 80 per cent of skin ageing (including lines, wrinkles, dark spots and hyperpigmentation).
 This makes sunscreen the most accessible anti-ageing product on the market.
-By using a broad-spectrum SPF (of at least 30) every day, we can really protect ourselves from this major contributor to cell degeneration.
+By using a broad-spectrum SPF (of at least 30+) every day, we can really protect ourselves from this major contributor to cell degeneration.

 Follow a simple routine

 While there are infinite products available and more being launched daily, I always recommend starting with a simple routine that is straightforward enough to follow every day without fail.
-The fundamentals are a cleanser, moisturiser and SPF, along with regular exfoliation 2-3 times a week.
-From there, add on any extras, like serums and masks, that are manageable for your time and financial investments and your lifestyle.
+The fundamentals are a cleanser, moisturiser and SPF, along with regular exfoliation two to three times a week.
+From there, add on any extras like serums and masks that suit your skin concerns and skin type.

 Find products that work and stick to them